dennisbirch/dbbbuilder-swift/README.md

 - Builds frameworks for iOS and Mac projects
 - Generates and updates SQLite database files and tables automatically based on your class definitions
 - Can be used with existing SQLite database files
-- Install with Carthage or use as a Swift Package with SPM
+- Install with Swift Package Manager or Carthage
 - Swift 5
 - Xcode 10.1 or higher